Mercutio3/mediaforum-project/README.md

 purposes.
 The user "MysteryDude" is set to a private profile, to demonstrate this feature.

+Keep in mind, being logged in is necessary to access most of MedRev's features.

 Currently, eight media types are registered.
 This number can be arbitrarily extended with ease.

+### GUEST USER CREDENTIALS

+Username: Guest
+password: guest

 ### HOW TO VERIFY NEW USER EMAIL